getyarley/JYarley-Developer-Portfolio/README.md

 ## COVID Chart
-[COVID Chart](https://github.com/getyarley/COVID-Tracker) is an iOS app built with SwiftUI that shows recent informatin about COVID-19 for the United States.
+[COVID Chart](https://github.com/getyarley/COVID-Tracker) is an iOS app built with SwiftUI that shows recent information about COVID-19 for the United States.
 This project includes a Widget to display the user's most recent selection right on the homescreen!

 _COVID Chart was submitted to the Apple App Store but was rejected because it is not affiliated with a legal healthcare organization.
 Submitting an appeal did not change the outcome.
 Unless you happen to be a reputable healthcare corporation, I wouldn't recommend submitting a similar app to the app store._